ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 The source for this draft is maintained in GitHub at: https://github.com/ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis

-_Tickets 80, 85, 96, and 108_

-The Sender Policy Framework ([@!RFC7208]) and DomainKeys Identified Mail ([@!RFC6376]) protocols provide domain-level authentication which is not directly associated with the RFC5322.From domain, and DMARC builds on those protocols.
-Using DMARC, Domain Owners that originate email can publish a DNS TXT record with their email authentication policies, state their level of concern for mail that fails authentication checks, and request reports about email use of the domain name.
-Similarly, Public Suffix Operators (PSOs) may do the same for PSO Controlled Domain Names and non-existent subdomains of the PSO Controlled Domain Name.
+Abusive email often includes unauthorized and deceptive use of a domain name in the RFC5322.From header field.
+The domain typically belongs to an organization expected to be known to - and presumably trusted by - the recipient.
+The Sender Policy Framework ([@!RFC7208]) and DomainKeys Identified Mail ([@!RFC6376]) protocols provide domain-level authentication but are not directly associated with the RFC5322.From domain.
+DMARC leverages them, so that Domain Owners publish a DNS record indicating their RFC5322.From field:

-_Ticket 52_
+* Email authentication policies
+* Level of concern for mail that fails authentication checks
+* Desire for reports about email use of the domain name

+DMARC can cover non-existent sub-domains, below the "Organizational Domain", as well as domains at the top of the name hierarchy, controlled by Public Suffix Operators (PSOs).

-As with SPF and DKIM, DMARC authentication checks result in verdicts of "pass" or "fail".
-A DMARC pass verdict requires not only that SPF or DKIM pass for the message in question, but also that the domain validated by the SPF or DKIM check is aligned with the RFC5322.From domain.
-In the DMARC protocol, two domains are said to be "in alignment" if they have the same Organizational Domain.
+As with SPF and DKIM, DMARC classes results as "pass" or "fail".
+A pass from either SPF or DKIM is required.
+Also the passed domain must be "aligned" with the RFC5322.From domain.
+Domains are said to be "in alignment" if they have the same Organizational Domain, which is at the top of the domain hierarchy, while having the same administrative authority as the RFC5322.From domain.

-_Tickets 75, 80, 85, and 108_

-A DMARC pass result indicates only that the RFC5322.From domain has been authenticated in that message; there is no explicit or implied value assertion attributed to a message that receives such a verdict.
-A mail-receiving organization that performs a DMARC validation check on inbound mail can choose to use the result and the published severity of concern expresed by the Domain Owner or PSO for authentication failures to inform its mail handling decision for that message.
+A DMARC pass indicates only that the RFC5322.From domain has been authenticated for that message.
+Of course, authentication does not carry an explicit or implicit value assertion about that message or about the Domain Owner.
+Indeed, a mail-receiving organization that performing DMARC validation can choose to follow the Domain Owner's requested disposition for authentication failures, and to inform the Domain Owner of the mail handling decision for that message.
+It also might choose different actions.

-For a mail-receiving organization supporting DMARC, a message that passes validation is part of a message stream that is reliably associated with the Domain Owner and/or any, some, or all of the Authenticated Identifiers.
-Therefore, reputation assessment of that stream by the mail-receiving organization does not need to be encumbered by accounting for unauthorized use of any domains.
-A message that fails this validation cannot reliably be associated with the Domain Owner's domain and its reputation.
+For a mail-receiving organization supporting DMARC, a message that passes validation is part of a message stream that is reliably associated with the RFC5322.From field Domain Owner.
+Therefore, reputation assessment of that stream by the mail-receiving organization is not encumbered by accounting for unauthorized use of that domain in the RFC5322.From field.
+A message that fails this validation is not necessarily associated with the Domain Owner's domain and its reputation.

-_Tickets 80 and 108_

-DMARC, in the associated [@!DMARC-Aggregate-Reporting] and [@!DMARC-Failure-Reporting] documents, also describes a reporting framework in which mail-receiving domains can generate regular reports containing data about messages seen that claim to be from domains that publish DMARC policies, and send those reports to one or more addresses as requested by the Domain Owner's or PSO's DMARC policy record.
+DMARC, in the associated [@!DMARC-Aggregate-Reporting] and [@!DMARC-Failure-Reporting] documents, also specifies a reporting framework.
+Using it, a mail-receiving domain can generate regular reports about messages that claim to be from a domain publishing DMARC policies, sending those reports to the addresses specified by the Domain Owner.

-Experience with DMARC has revealed some issues of interoperability with email in general that require due consideration before deployment, particularly with configurations that can cause mail to be rejected.
+Use of DMARC creates some interoperability challenges that require due consideration before deployment, particularly with configurations that can cause mail to be rejected.
 These are discussed in (#other-topics).

 #  Requirements {#requirements}